pnor/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Try each of the following four examples in the `openCV-examples`, include screenshots of your use and write about one design for each example that might work based on the individual benefits to each algorithm.\*\*\***

+Contours-Detection

+For the contour-detection example, one design use-case we saw fit would be an automatic vacuum (similar to a roomba).
+This algorithm would benefit this design the most for it would be able to detect the borders of different types of objects and be able to navigate around the object without interfering with it.

+Face-Detection

+For the facial recognition example, one design we believe is a benefit of this algorithm is a mask recognition application.
+This idea will identify if people entering a room have a mask on their face or if the mask is not on like seen above.
+The user would be notified if they can enter with their mask securely on or will notify the user to put a mask on before entering the room.

+Optical Flow

+For optical flow, this could be used to collect data on the flow of people or traffic.
+One thing I can think of is if we mounted the camera looking between the intersection of the house, Tata and Bloomberg, it could give a visualization of seeing what classes are beginning and ending judging from how people move between the buildings.

+For the object detection one, we could make a type of sorting robot.
+It would identify the sizes of different objects in the room, and use that to move things so that they are arranged in order of size, or however the user specifies.

 #### Filtering, FFTs, and Time Series data.
 Additional filtering and analysis can be done on the sensors that were provided in the kit.
 For example, running a Fast Fourier Transform over the IMU or Microphone data stream could create a simple activity classifier between walking, running, and standing.